 Shakedown Stream is a weekly Grateful Dead radio/podcast show hosted by Jer Bear.
 It is 4 to 5 hours in length.
-The 1st hour is a mix of old, rare, new, favorite and interesting songs of the Grateful Dead.
-Then Jer Bear plays a show - in its' entirety - selected from the 30 years run of the Dead.
-Afterwards, some more chestnuts may be played to help listeners ease on out of the stream.
+The first hour is a mix of old, rare, new, favorite and interesting songs of the Grateful Dead.
+Then Jer Bear plays a show - in its' entirety - selected from their 30 years run from 1965-1995.
+Afterwards, some more chestnuts may be played to help listeners ease on out of the Stream.

 Join us this week on Shakedown Stream™ as we celebrate the success of the SAVE MVY campaign.
 This week's episode will be an array of various selections of Grateful Dead, Jerry Garcia, Mickey Hart Band, Phil Lesh & Friends, Bobby Weir and, of course, Furthur.
 It is a gratitude show to display my appreciation for the dedication, enthusiasm, brilliance, fun-loving and bright-light support from the Streamers week after week. http://www.mvyradio.com Shakedown Stream™ Tuesdays @ 5pm EST IN the Stream, every time and all the time.

 Here is a recent story that caught my attention about the kind efforts of some deadheads helping another deadhead -

 "Today, Brian's wife, Sherri, sent me a note asking if I had any old Deadhead T-shirts, as she was going to turn them into a healing quilt for Brian.
 And that's where you come in.
 I want your old Dead T-shirts.
 Or, rather, Sherri wants them.
 Any old tour shirts would be fine, but we're specifically looking for Grateful Dead shirts.
 Here's my oldest and most favorite Grateful Dead tee, one of the ones I'll be sending up to them:" Read more